 If you are able-bodied, live in Soho and keep a car there, you are a selfish bastard and I hate you.
 If you want to keep a car outside you should have moved somewhere else instead.
 There’s plenty of houses with driveways in Doncaster.

 But I must reserve most of my ire for Cllr Argar and his fume-loving cronies.
 Why do they encourage keeping cars in the very centre of London?
-(Though to be fair to Westminster, even usually cycling-friendly Camden is pandering to central London car owners, too.)
+(Though to be fair to Westminster, even usually slightly-friendlier-to-cycling Camden is pandering to central London car owners, too.)

 Surely the vast majority of Soho residents don’t keep a car on the street, and almost all visitors will arrive on foot.
 So why give such prime land to a lazy over-privileged minority, when the bulk of residents, visitors and business owners would benefit from reclaiming the streets for humans?